 This feature is part of The Masterminds

-It’s hard to imagine many managers with a legacy as daunting and far-reaching than that of Italian maestro Arrigo Sacchi.
-Through all his media furores, borderline racist comments and run-ins with authorities, Sacchi took an ailing Milan side and helped it become arguably the greatest in modern football history.
+There are few managers with a legacy as imposing and far-reaching as that of Italian maestro Arrigo Sacchi.
+Through all his media furores, borderline racist comments and run-ins with authorities, Sacchi took an ailing AC Milan side and helped it become arguably the greatest in modern football history.

 It all started in Fusignano as a teenager watching the brilliant Budapest Honvéd sides of Ferenc Puskás, Sándor Kocsis and József Bozsik.
 The energy deployed by the Hungarians was in complete contrast to the laboured, meticulous phases of play in the Italian game at the time.
 Their mental strength and character spoke to Sacchi far more than their outstanding results.

-For now, plying his trade at local club Fusignano and selling shoes to keep food on the table, was enough.
+For now, plying his trade at local club Fusignano and selling shoes to keep food on the table was enough.
 Fifteen years in northern Italy yielded little in the advancement of his playing career.
-It was during this period, in the late ’70s, that Sacchi began to look towards coaching as a full-time option.
+It was during this period, in the late 1970s, that Sacchi began to look towards coaching as a full-time option.

 His ideas were radical at the time.
 Sacchi believed that pressing in a 4-4-2 was possible, that shape could be retained and that overloading in key areas of the pitch through his full-backs would yield possession and control of the game.
 It was too much, too complicated even, for a small club like Bellaria, with whom Sacchi was enjoying a two-year stint.

 Eventually, Sacchi hung up his boots – and his shoes – to pursue a managerial career at provincial side Baracca Lugo.
-Having already worked with the youth teams where his zonal marking, inventive, high tempo methods had proved to be a success, the club decided to hire Sacchi in the hope that he would guide them out of the lower leagues.
+Having already worked with the youth teams, where his zonal marking, inventive and high tempo methods had proved to be a success, the club decided to hire Sacchi in the hope that he would guide them out of the lower leagues.

 It was a period in his career that Sacchi defines as a “learning experience”.
 Like most young managers early on in their career – Sacchi was only 26 when he took the Baracca role – the pressure of dealing with players older than himself was tough.
 “My goalkeeper was 29 and my centre-forward was 32.
 I had to win them over.”

 Man-management skills learned at Baracca would return to the fore and help Sacchi gel his Milan side in later years.
-For now, however, he was a nobody; a man with great dreams, great ideas but little experience.
+For now, however, he was a nobody; a man with great dreams and great ideas but precious little experience.

 Parma represented the final step in the progression of Sacchi from underwhelming player to visionary manager.
 It also gave him the chance to refine his coaching philosophy on the training pitch with players of relative quality.